-1. Mill Street 2.
-Fairview
+- 1. Mill Street

+- 2. Fairview

+- 3. CK Price (6th Grade only)

 Purpose

 This template will aid LEAs in the development of a program plan as required by EC Section 46120(b)(2).
 In this program plan, LEAs will describe program activities that support the whole child, and students' Social and Emotional Learning (SEL) and development.